 Visiting Disneyland is a long day!
 By the end, you will be completely drained, and utterly exhausted.
 Add on a really early start and a drive-in and back out again and it becomes unbearable.
-As such even for L.A residents it really can pay to Stay over at least a night or two in Anaheim to get the most of your Disneyland adventure.
+As such even for L.A. residents it really can pay to Stay over at least a night or two in Anaheim to get the most of your Disneyland adventure.
 Fortunately, there are many options in the immediate area and choices to suit all budgets and tastes, in fact, there are far too many options.
 So we are here to cut through the rubbish and help you find the best Hotels Near Disneyland Anaheim.

 Where to Stay At Disneyland California?

-Our Guide on Disneyland California hotels is designed to find suitable lodgings for all budgets, preferences, and styles of traveler.
+Our Guide on Disneyland California hotels is designed to find suitable lodgings for all budgets, preferences, and styles of travelers.
 The area’s hotels are fairly diverse and cater to just about everyone.
 From High-End luxury to Cheap-Motels and just about everything in between.

 Let’s be honest, there isn’t really much to see and do in Anaheim.
-There are a few Convention centers, a couple of shopping malls, some nice dining options and well that is about it.
+There are a few Convention centers, a couple of shopping malls, some nice dining options, and well that is about it.
 It is nice enough but lacks any real attractions, that is unless you count Disneyland!
 So by our reckoning, nearly everyone’s stay at Anaheim is going to be centered around the Parks.
 This makes the number one consideration in choosing a hotel is Location!

 Parking at the Theme Parks is $25 a day, whereas lots of hotels in the immediate area offer FREE parking with a stay.
 So if the hotel is within walking distance of the gates you are already onto a winner.
 We count “walking distance” to be around 1 mile to the gates.
 While you could easily walk further or get public transport into the park there really is very little need.
 There is a Hotel for every Budget and taste within that 1mile walking range of the gates.
 The Central Plaza where the entrances to Disneyland Park and Disney California Adventure are situated can be accessed from both sides of the park meaning there are a lot of options within striking distance.